New reports suggest that eating red meat may not be bad for your heart after all. But take that news with a grain of salt. This Q&A explains.

-Trying to boost the protein in your diet to maintain your muscle mass?
+Trying to boost the protein in your diet?
 Focus on getting the right amount of protein from the most nutritious sources.
-Here, our dietitians list four sources of protein to avoid.
+Here, our dietitians share four sources of protein to avoid.

 When most people think of their risk for having a heart attack or stroke, factors like cholesterol and blood pressure come to mind.
 But a new study shows that what’s in your gut can play a role as well.

 With continued evidence piling up that shows red meat and processed meats – such as bacon and sausage – are not good for your health, it’s time to start choosing the white meat or vegetarian option.

 Scientific evidence has been accumulating for decades that colon cancer is more common among people who eat the most red meat and processed meat.

 Washing food before you eat it may sound like a good idea, but that’s not always true.
 I like to give my patients these simple guidelines to follow for food safety.